 These quotes are just a sample of the information on the website wherein the applicant associates itself with health.
 This association makes clear that the customers do place a premium on such goods as insoles having medical supervision.

 In conclusion, Commissioner Ofir Alon states that the applicant has related to various other marks that include the term DR, and which are registered.
 As stated many times in the case-law, this claim is not acceptable.
 Each case is weighted on its merits and with a special set of circumstances, and if, for example, in Israel TM 151581 Canadian Athletic cs.
 Maple Clothing Marketing ltd, paragraph 5 from 17 November 2003, that does not mean that such cases will be revisited.
 See for example, the ruling concerning 232102 and 232103 “SkiDeal” to Ski Deal ltd, from 30 January 2013.

 Israel Trademark Application Number 293436 is rejected.

-I grew up in the UK, where peas came under the Green Giant brand and fish fingers and the like under Captain Birdseye.
+I grew up in the UK, where peas and sweet-corn came under the Green Giant brand and fish-fingers and the like were marketed as caught by Captain Birdseye.
 One wonders if trademark applicants needed to provide photos and affidavits from the vertically challenged photosynthesizing humanoid, and whether the old sea-dog was required to produce his qualifications to master a commercial seafaring vessel.
-I am inclined to go with the Applicant on this.
+I am inclined to go with the applicant on this.
 I use the term doctor myself, and am not a medical practitioner.